tcollinsworth/profiler-heapdump/README.md

   },
 })

-// on sigterm it gracefully shutsdown the server
+// on sigterm gracefully shutsdown the server by calling shutdown
 ```

 ### Options